BuelentUendes/SSL-ECG-Project/README.md

 ├── graphical_pictures/        # Contains the graphical figure in pdf and png format

+├── STRESSID_transfer_learning # Contains scripts for the transfer learning to STRESSID

+├── WESAD_transfer_learning    # Contains scripts for the transfer learning to WESAD

+├── graphical_pictures/        # Contains the graphical figure in pdf and png format

 ├── utils/                     # Utilities directories
 │   ├── __init__.py            # Init file
 │   ├── helper_paths.py        # Paths